hjrgrn/bunyan/README.md

 - Does not support log snooping via DTrace (`-p` argument);
 - Does not support the `-c/--condition` filtering mechanism;
 - Does not support the `--pager/--no-pager` flags;
-- Only supports the `long` output format;
 - Only supports UTC format for time.

 Some of the above might or might not be added in the future.
 If you are interested in contributing, please open an issue.

 ## Bunyan ecosystem in Rust